iilegacyyii/hackhub-docs/docs/README.md

 ### target

-The internal IP address that the open port routes to (if forwarded).
+The internal IP address that the port number routes to.

 **Definition:**
 ```js